-We offer specialisms in General Primary, General Primary with Mathematics, Early Years, Special Needs or Key Stage 2.
+We offer specialisms in General Primary, General Primary with Mathematics, Early Years and Special Needs.
 We provide a unique opportunity across Norfolk and Suffolk for trainees to immerse themselves in a diverse range of teaching and training experiences which by the final term are highly personalised.

 The centre based training is provided by expert trainers, many of whom are still serving teachers.
 It covers all National Curriculum subjects and key aspects of primary education such as behaviour management, SEND and assessment.

 All trainees have a tutor who is committed to supporting each trainee over their training year.
 This includes visits to observe teaching and end of term progress interviews.

 A UK first degree (or equivalent).
-Honours Degree, normally 2.2 or better (or equiv.
-360 CAT points)
+Normally 2.2 or better (or equiv.
+360

-We are interested in people who are passionate and enthusiastic about children’s learning and have a desire to promote the best outcomes for children of all abilities.
+We are interested in people who are passionate and enthusiastic about children’s learning and have a desire to promote the best outcomes for all children.
 You need to be open to constructive feedback and see it as a tool to help you to achieve your potential by the end of the year.
-You must be organised and self-motivated as although there is lots of support, you also need to be focused on the commitment involved within this training year.
+You must be organised and self-motivated as although you will be well supported, you also need to be focused on the commitment involved within this training year.

-If an applicant has lived oversea for more than three months in the past five years in line with safer recruitment practice they will be required to provide a certificate of good conduct from that country.
+If an applicant has lived overseas for more than three months in the past five years in line with safer recruitment practice they will be required to provide a certificate of good conduct from that country.

 About the training provider